JuracyAmerico/gsko2019/troubleshooting/fiddler-setup-decryption.md

 ![Fiddler Capture 2](images/2019-01-12-15-25-15.png)

-If Decryption is not enabled then you will see a lot more *tunnel to* messages like this:
+If Decryption is not enabled then you will see a lot more "*tunnel to*" messages like this:

 ![Fiddler Capture - Not Decrypted](images/2019-01-12-15-29-05.png)